pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Usually, this generically named "private" method will be called by a "public" class method defined on a subclass of the :class:`~eventsourcing.domain.Aggregate` base class.
-For example, see the class method ``create()`` of ``World`` aggregate class in the :ref:`basic example <Aggregate basic example>` below.
-Your public "create aggregate" method should be named after a particular concern in your domain.
+For example, see the class method ``create()`` of ``World`` aggregate class in the :ref:`Simple example <Aggregate simple example>` below.
+Your public "create" method should be named after a particular concern in your domain.
 Nevertheless, we need a name to refer to this sort of thing in general, and the words "create" and "created" are used for that purpose.